 - Customer loyalty helps in effective planning.
 Customer loyalty enables businesses to predict growth more effectively, thus helping in financial planning.
-Marketing teams can identify committed customers who can be relied upon hence making it easier to make anticipatory decisions on their budget.
+Marketing teams can identify committed customers who can be relied upon hence making it easier to make anticipatory decisions based on their budget.

 - Loyal customer shop regularly.
 Given their good experience with a brand, repeat customers have higher chances of returning.
 Moreover, their likelihood of making future purchases increases as they make more transactions.

 - Repeat customers spend more during the holidays.
 While all customers tend to spend more on busy holiday seasons, loyal customers tend to perform way better.
-They spend 25% more on each order over the holidays.

 Reward loyal customers with a loyalty program

 Another type of loyalty program is a card-based system where customers get rewarded for loading up and spending money through the card.
-With a loyalty program that actually rewards customers — with monetary or non-monetary gifts, people will feel compelled to keep coming back.
+With a loyalty program that rewards customers — with monetary or non-monetary gifts, people will feel compelled to keep coming back.